jonsimonsen/Casimo/README.md

 Casino simulator (intending to make a simulator for 5-card draw poker). <br />
 Version 0.5 has been finalized.
 See a summary of its features under "History" below. <br />
 Since it has been difficult to make a reasonably competent AI for the players, further versions might not be available in the near future. <br />
+UPDATE: Version 0.6 is available.
+Note that players do not play reasonable in 0.6, so go back to 0.5 if decent play is desired.

 # Implementation
 The simulator is being programmed in Python